 |Type of Property||Average Cost|

-I know some people quote the cost for a flat, but this is impossible because you can’t insulate the cavity of an individual flat.
+I know some people quote prices for flats, but this is impossible because you can’t insulate the cavity of an individual flat.
 Instead, you must insulate the whole block in one go.
 That said, if you own a block of flats, you should allow roughly £300-£400 per unit.

-When obtaining quotes, make sure you get a price for the complete job, not cost-per-hour.
-Cost/m2 is fine for comparing quotes, but let the contractor measure up and give you a fixed price.
+When obtaining quotes, ensure you get a fixed price for the complete job, not cost-per-hour.
+Cost/m2 is fine for comparing quotes, but let the contractor estimate and give you a fixed price.
 This way, any mistake is at their cost, not yours.

-Cavity Wall Insulation Cost per m2 – FAQs
+FAQ – Cavity Wall Insulation Cost per m2

-Below is a list of common questions about cavity wall insulation:
+Below are the answers to frequently asked questions about cavity wall insulation:

 What is the payback period?